wilmixjemin8/RGX/README.md

 # RGX
  =====

- RGX  is   a   Cross  Technology  invented  in  JAS  language in  2016.
+ RGX  is   a    Technology  invented  in  JAS  language in  2016.

- RGX  is   used  in   world  wide like  JDollar.

  SYNTAX: